Prevent Salmonella: Thoroughly Clean Your Kitchen

 - 5Wipe up spills on the stove immediately, especially if you have dripped blood or fluids from any type of meat.

 - 6If you are planning to store meat in the refrigerator overnight for cooking the next day, a good layer of salt can inhibit bacteria and germ growth.It may seem like an old school way to prevent food poisoning, but if it works, why knock it?
+Also, make sure it is wrapped properly so no juices can leak from the bag or container, and try not to put on the rack right above vegetables and fruit that are eaten raw.

-- 7One way you can reduce the risks of food poisoning is to start your meal prep by running a sink full of hot soapy water.In between preparing the chicken, beef or pork and making a salad, you should wipe down the counters, stove, and any other prep surface.
+- 7One way you can reduce the risk of food poisoning is to start your meal prep by running a sink full of hot soapy water.In between preparing the chicken, beef or pork and making a salad, you should wipe down the counters, stove, and any other prep surface.
 It is also handy for depositing knives and other utensils in, to prevent cross contamination.

 - 8Cross contamination is one of the biggest problems in kitchens, and unfortunately can happen at any time, from the moment you pick up a package of meat at the grocery store until you place it on the counter at home.Wash your hands frequently, especially when handling meat.